Love Wears Many Masks

 Here are the clinical facts.
 Sexual desire, whatever level we become accustomed to, never ceases.
 One does not out grow the desire.
 People who discover the joy of sex will spend the rest of their lives remembering how good it felt to be with their favorite sexual partner, and anything, or anyone, that rekindles that emotion will cause desire to whisper in our ears.
 What we do with that whisper is called wisdom, maturity, valor.
 There was once a famous British politician who was rather portly, and to whom a journalist asked an impertinent question of whether or not he still had sex.
 He replied that he found the position to be too ridiculous, the pleasure too fleeting and the cost too demanding, to be of any interest.
 Much can be read into that statement.
 I have encountered couples who have no sex at all, and I have encountered couples who cannot keep their hands off of each other.
 To each their own.
 No excuses are necessary, because no one should ever tell anyone whom they can love, nor should they be permitted to dictate the terms of that love.
 Someone once very wisely said, “Sad is the person whose happiness is measured by the permission of others.”
 But, never forget that love is what two consenting people agree to.
 Sounds simple?
 For some, it takes a lifetime to arrive there.
 Strange how some can arrive there at love’s first glimmer.
 But, let that be.
 Don’t knock yourself if it takes kissing a lot of frogs to finally find your prince.
 One thing is very certain, there is no rule written anywhere that says that you can only love once, that you must find your life’s love early in life, or that it will be easy.
 Even people who fall in love at first sight and end up living together for the rest of their lives soon discover that there is much give and take in order to make any relationship last that long.

 Some people like to play games, and in every culture, and in every era of time, there have been the games of intrigue that were employed to snag a partner.
 A friend of mine is fond of saying that games are for kids.
 He is right.
 I believe that, when it comes to striving for love, always be honest.
 Say the opposite of what you mean, and you’ll get the opposite of what you want.
 But one should equally keep in mind that some people are best left unpursued.
-My great aunt use to say that the person you have to work hard to get, you have to work twice as hard to keep.
+My great aunt often said that the person you have to work hard to get, you have to work twice as hard to keep.
 Often repeated is the sage advice that, in order to have someone love you, you must first learn to love yourself.
 The more you try to find self-validation outside of yourself, the more needy you will be, and the lower your standards will be for a partner.
 It is a self-defeating cycle to look outside of oneself for validation.
 Whatever it takes, look inside of yourself, find something to love about yourself.
 Don’t find fault with yourself, but find something that you do well, and let that be the starting block for the race to the top.
 Everyone has faults, even the beautiful person that has caught your eye and who seems so perfect.
 Live with them long enough, and you will most certainly find their faults.
 Learning to live with the person you have fallen in love with is a lesson in life.
 Without the give and take, mutual respect, genuinely caring for each other, the emptiness that then results leads to a disappointment and bitterness that is sad, to say the least.
 But, know this, love is as perennial as the grass and the trees.
 No matter what our age, or what sorrows and hardships we have been through, we can still turn the corner of tomorrow and find love shinning down on us all over again.
 The face may be a little older, but the smile is still just as sweet.

 April 9, 2017 11:48 p.m.